 The Verplanck Family

-Before the Revolutionary War, Samuel Verplanck became involved with anti-British groups and joined “the Committee of Safety of One-Hundred” in Manhattan.
-This patriot group was poised to take over the city in the event of rebellion, which occurred on April 19, 1775 at Lexington & Concord.
+Before the Revolutionary War, Samuel Verplanck became involved with anti-British groups and joined "the Committee of Safety of One-Hundred" in Manhattan.
+This patriot group was poised to take over the City in the event of rebellion, which occurred on April 19, 1775 at Lexington & Concord, Massachusetts.

-Later during the War for Independence, Verplanck turned over Mount Gulian to the Continental Army because of its strategic location on the Hudson near the Fishkill Barracks and across from Washington’s Headquarters at Newburgh.
-In late 1782 through the summer of 1783, Mount Gulian was the Continental Army headquarters of patriot General Fredrich Von Steuben.
+During the War for Independence, Samuel Verplanck turned Mount Gulian over to the Continental Army because of its strategic location on the Hudson, near the Fishkill Barracks and across from Washington’s Headquarters at Newburgh.
+In the spring of 1782 through late 1783, Mount Gulian was the Continental Army headquarters of patriot General Friedrich Von Steuben.
 After the American victory at Yorktown, upon learning of the Treaty of Paris, General Von Steuben and other prominent American officers of the Continental Line created the Society of the Cincinnati, America’s first veterans’ fraternal organization at Mount Gulian on May 13, 1783.
 Due to these events at Mount Gulian during the Revolutionary War, the site was placed on the National Register of Historic Places in 1982.

-The Verplanck family grew and eventually married into many prominent families in New York such as the Schuylers, the Johnsons, the DeLanceys and the Bleeckers.
-Daniel’s son Gulian C. Verplanck, also a member of Congress, ran for Mayor of New York in 1834, losing what many believe was a fixed election.
+The Verplanck family grew and eventually married into many prominent New York families such as the Schuylers, the Johnsons, the DeLanceys and the Bleeckers.
+Daniel’s son Gulian Crommelin (Gil) Verplanck, also a member of Congress, ran for Mayor of New York in 1834, losing in what many believe was a fixed election.
 Gil Verplanck was a man of letters and lectures, a prominent scholar of Shakespeare and a friend to Washington Irving and the members of the "Knickerbocker Circle" of writers.
 In later life he became a reformer, working to improve the young public school system in NY, develop public hospitals and promote prison reform.
 Over the years, other Verplancks became judges, businessmen, wealthy farmers and prominent professionals.

 The Victorian era at Mount Gulian was a grand time, as the family associated with the local Livingstons, Roosevelts and Vanderbilts.
 Many Verplancks achieved fame in the professions, in arts and letters and as sportsmen.
 Verplanck Colvin was a topographical engineer who extensively surveyed the Adirondacks.
-Virginia E. Verplanck was a celebrated gardener and hostess.
-John Bayard Verplanck was an early seaplane flyer, racing pilot World War I era veteran and banker.
+Virginia E. Verplanck was a celebrated gardener, hostess and author.
+John Bayard Verplanck was an early seaplane flyer, racing pilot and World War I era veteran and banker.
 In 1892, William Edward Verplanck wrote a detailed family history and genealogy of the family, which was updated in 1998 by direct descendant Charlotte Verplanck Willman.